-    Compare to Oracle, MySQL doesn't have Tablespace, Role management, snapshots, synonym and packages.
+Compare to Oracle, MySQL doesn't have Tablespace, Role management, snapshots, synonym and packages and automatic storage management.

 Though some of the schema objects names are case-insensitive both in Oracle and MySQL, for example column, stored procedure, indexes etc, but in some cases case-sensitivity differs between the two databases; Oracle is case-insensitive to all object names, however, some of the MySQL object names like databases and tables, are case-sensitive (depending on the underlying Operating System), unlike Oracle.

 Oracle database supports several programming languages to be written, compiled and executed from inside the database.
 Also, for transferring data, Oracle databases use XML.
 MySQL, on the other hand, does not support other languages being executed from within the system, and neither does it supports XML.

 There are some differences with the character types supported in the two databases.
 MySQL has CHAR and VARCHAR for character types with maximum length allowed to be 65,535 Bytes (CHAR can be maximum 255 Bytes and VARCHAR 65.535 Bytes).

 Oracle, on the other hand, supports fours character types namely CHAR, NCHAR, VARCHAR2, and NVARCHAR2; all of the four character types need to minimum of 1 byte long; CHAR and NCHAR can be 2000 bytes maximum and the maximum limit for NVARCHAR2 and VARCHAR2 is 4000 bytes.
 May be in latest version it will be expanding.